 3. Normal Form (3NF)

 The third normal form is present, if the two preceding normal forms are fulfilled, and there are additionally no so-called transitive dependencies.
-A transitive dependency exists if an attribute that is not a primary key not only depends on it but also on other attributes.
+A transitive dependency exists if an attribute that is not a primary key not only depends on it but also other attributes.

 This dependency can be resolved by moving the products to a new table, thus removing the price attribute from the original table.